Best General Liability Insurance Companies for Small Businesses in California

 The Hartford

-The Hartford is 2nd place provider for California general liability insurance and is primarily ideal due to their over 200+ years of experience in the industry, tailored service departments that are experts in your field and a top-rated claims experience according to customers in our study.
-The company is also the second most affordable general liability insurance provider overall with average savings of 15% compared to state benchmarks.
-Particularly, healthcare, financial and tech services will save the most with the company with over 20% in savings.
+The Hartford ranks second among California general liability insurance providers.
+Its 200-plus years in the industry mean you get service departments that specialize in your field and a claims experience that customers in our study rated as top.
+The company is also the second-most-affordable provider overall, with average savings of 15% compared to state benchmarks.
+Health care, financial and tech services save the most with the company at over 20%.

 Where The Hartford performs best:

-• More technical and regulated professional services in office settings
+• Technical and regulated professional services in office settings

-• Larger California small businesses with 10 to 49 employees
+• California small businesses with 10 to 49 employees

-• Businesses needing complex coverage and more personalized claims support
+• Businesses that need higher coverage limits and more hands-on claims support

 Where The Hartford performs less competitively: